Arnau478/blog/content/chain-devlog-uart-debugging.md

 ---
+{
-title: "Chain devlog 2: UART debugging"
+    .title = "Chain devlog 2: UART debugging",
+    .date = @date("2024-06-09"),
+    .author = "Arnau Camprubí",
+    .draft = false,
+    .layout = "post.html",
+    .tags = ["zig", "osdev"],
+}
 ---

-In the [last devlog](chain-devlog-build-system.html) we set up the barebones for a kernel.
+In the [last devlog](../chain-devlog-build-system) we set up the barebones for a kernel.
 We'll write a lot of bugs, so being able to debug the kernel should be our main priority.

 When you have a normal application the simplest way of debugging is printing stuff.
 However, our kernel is not running under an OS, so we cannot simply "print to a terminal".
 One option would be to print to the screen, but that would require a lot of prior work (which we wouldn't be able to debug).
 It would also require, well, having a screen.
 There is a much better option that virtually all computers support: UART.